CardoCodes/kaggle-comp/MarchMadness/README.md

 kaggle competitions download -c march-machine-learning-mania-2025
 ```

-once you have installed the kaggle dataset, you can unzip the file and move it to the correct directory.
+Once you have installed the kaggle dataset, you can unzip the file and move it to the correct directory.

 ```bash
 unzip march-machine-learning-mania-2025.zip